 - Half the Man He Used to Be: Law is really fond of this, it seems.

 - Insistent Terminology: Toward Law who wants him to call him Vergo-san (Mr. Vergo in the English translation) and gets more annoyed when he doesn't.
-Ironically the one time Law does is when he cuts Vergo in half.
+Ironically the one time Law does is shortly before he cuts Vergo in half.

 - Jabba Table Manners: Implied.
 At the very least, whenever he eats, he leaves food on his face.
 That thing on his cheek?
 It's a leftover hamburger.
 Some citizens even remember him having french fries stuck to his cheek instead.